-- n) Communicate with the Southern Command regarding rights-ofway issues as they arise. - Policy 9.1.14: Maintain open communications with and monitor the County Resource Recovery Facility regarding potential noise, dust, and odor concerns. - Policy 9.1.16: Utilize the conflict resolution procedures established by the South Florida Regional Planning Council, the dispute resolution process as established pursuant to F.S.
-186.509, and/or Miami-Dade County conflict resolution forums, where appropriate, to bring closure in a timely manner to intergovernmental disputes. - Policy 9.1.17 Work with Miami-Dade County and adjacent municipalities to establish procedures to identify and implement joint planning areas for the purpose of annexation, municipal incorporation, and joint infrastructure areas.
-Such procedures may include community workshops, data sharing, and staff coordination meetings - Policy 9.1.18 Work with Miami-Dade County and adjacent municipalities to establish joint procedures for the siting of facilities with county-wide significance, including locally unwanted land uses, such as solid waste disposal facilities.
-Such procedures may include conflict resolution, community workshops, and staff coordination meetings. - Policy 9.1.19 Coordinate all disaster preparedness programs with the Miami-Dade County OEM to ensure consistency with the County's Comprehensive Emergency Management Plan and the Miami-Dade Local Mitigation Strategy (LMS) and in updating hurricane evacuation shelter assignments. - Policy 9.1.20 Work with Miami-Dade County in implementing the approved Local Mitigation Strategy for hazard mitigation, and by January 2007, the City shall develop a City Emergency Plan to increase public safety and reduce damages and public expenditures. - Objective 9.2:Coordination with Transportation Authorities Coordinate with government agencies that provide transportation facilities and services to ensure the City receives its fair share of funding and improvements.
+Maintain open communications with, and monitor, the County Resource Recovery Facility regarding potential noise, dust, and odor concerns.

+Utilize the conflict resolution procedures established by the South Florida Regional Planning Council, the dispute resolution process as established pursuant to F.S.
+186.509, and/or Miami-Dade County conflict resolution forums, where appropriate, to bring closure in a timely manner to intergovernmental disputes.

+Policy 9.1.16 17

+Work with Miami-Dade County and adjacent municipalities to establish procedures to identify and implement joint planning areas for the purpose of annexation, municipal incorporation, and joint infrastructure areas.
+Such procedures may include community workshops, data sharing, and staff coordination meetings

+Policy 9.1.17 18

+Work with Miami-Dade County and adjacent municipalities to establish joint procedures for the siting of facilities with county-wide significance, including locally unwanted land uses, such as solid waste disposal facilities.
+Such procedures may include conflict resolution, community workshops, and staff coordination meetings.

+Policy 9.1.18 19

+Coordinate all disaster preparedness programs with the Miami-Dade County Office of Emergency Management (OEM) to ensure consistency with the County's Comprehensive Emergency Management Plan and the Miami-Dade Local Mitigation Strategy (LMS), and in updating hurricane evacuation shelter assignments.

+Work with Miami Dade County in implementing the approved Local Mitigation Strategy for hazard mitigation, and by January 2007, the City shall develop a City Emergency Plan to increase public safety and reduce damages and public expenditures.

+Coordination with Transportation Authorities

+Coordinate with government agencies that provide transportation facilities and services to ensure the City receives its fair share of funding and improvements.
 Evaluation Measure: City participation in regional transportation planning activities.

-Policy 9.2.1: Work with FDOT, the Florida Turnpike Authority, Miami-Dade County MPO, and Miami-Dade County (including Miami-Dade

-County Transit), to promote multi-modal transportation plans and programs to adequately provide future capacity for the City.
+Work with FDOT, the Florida Turnpike Authority, Miami-Dade County MPO, and Miami-Dade County (including Miami-Dade County Transit), to promote multi-modal transportation plans and programs to adequately provide future road and transit capacity for the City.

-- Policy 9.2.2:Participate in pedestrian and bicycle planning programs of the Miami-Dade County MPO and District VI of the FDOT. - Policy 9.2.3 Support Miami-Dade County in efforts to improve existing transit systems, including expanded routes and increased frequency of service.
+Participate in pedestrian and bicycle planning programs of the Miami-Dade County MPO and District VI of the FDOT.

+Support Miami-Dade County in efforts to improve existing transit systems, including expanded routes and increased frequency of service.

-Objective 9.3: Communicate Doral's Plans
+Communicate Doral's Plans